SergiSalvadorLozano/SFML_Layout/README.md

 ----------

-If you have any problem, encouter a bug, or want to contact me about this library for any reason, you can do so at sergi@protonmail.ch
+If you have any problem, encounter a bug, or want to contact me about this library for any reason, you can do so at sergi@protonmail.ch